 The way you talk about yourself and your services matters as well.
 Point out the value of hiring you beyond swift delivery.
 Write what kind of results people may expect from working with you — higher sales, increased conversion, or visibility.

 Unfortunately, the one thing you cannot do on Fiverr is to post links to other websites — this can result in a ban, so make sure to write any relevant information on Fiverr itself.

 Communication is one of the most undervalued skills that are crucial in business, especially for freelancers.
 Good communication ensures that everyone is on the same page, the expectations and requirements are understood and agreed upon, and everyone knows what’s happening at all times.

-For example, for a book illustrator it would be best to inform your client in what format you’ll send your files, in which resolution, with how many variations.
+For example, for a book illustrator, it would be best to inform your client in what format you’ll send your files, in which resolution, and with how many variations.
 Being as specific as you can be might save everyone’s time and nerves.